 – ≠Toma, senior !Kung hunter, to author Elizabeth Marshall Thomas

 Few people in the world can count wild lions among their friends.
-Then again, most people aren’t Dr. Andrew Loveridge, who has been part of Oxford University’s WIldlife Conservation Research Unit (WildCRU) since 1994, and has lived in the African wilderness for decades.
-The man’s a legend – he’s published over 60 groundbreaking studies on Africa’s carnivores, including more than 20 peer-reviewed papers on lions alone!
+Then again, most people aren’t Dr. Andrew Loveridge, who has been part of Oxford University’s Wildlife Conservation Research Unit (WildCRU) since 1994, and has published over 60 groundbreaking studies on Africa’s carnivores, including more than 20 peer-reviewed papers on lions alone!
 For a wildlife researcher, that means living amongst lethal predators that that most of us fear – watching them prowl, sleep, hunt, fight and raise their cubs.

 To see an adult lion is to behold a warrior – someone who has survived an unforgiving childhood, adolescent exile, and nomadic wanderings of an uncertain youth.
 He has mastered the fear of pain and death to battle stronger, more experienced lions for supremacy over a pride, who safeguards a vast kingdom for his cubs, and who his family rely on to bring down powerful prey such as the fearsome African buffalo.